Three Ways to Build a Remarkable Airtable Dashboard

 - You wish to combine data from different bases or even from different apps.
 An example would be blending Airtable data with your apps for sales, marketing, accounting, advertising, and more.

-- The dashboard or a report need to be shared with external stakeholders who don’t have an Airtable account.
+- The dashboard or a report needs to be shared with external stakeholders who don’t have an Airtable account.

-Let’s look at an example of how it can be done.
-We’ll use Coupler.io to automatically export the data from Airtable and Google Sheets to build a simple sales dashboard.
+Let’s look at an example of how it can be done with the help of Coupler.io, a data automation and analytics platform.
+Coupler.io provides a no-code ETL tool that supports a number of integrations, including the one to automatically export the data from Airtable.
+We are going to pull the Airtable records to Google Sheets where we can build a simple Airtable sales dashboard.
 If you prefer, you may also do the same in Excel.

 - To get started, create a Coupler.io account, a 14-day trial is available, with no credit card required.